 Thankfully, both lyme disease and autoimmune thyroid disease are treatable, and I’ve seen many clients successfully treat and heal both and get back their body and their life!

-If you have or suspect you may have a chronic lyme infection, I highly recommend you check out this free lyme disease healing video series!
-It offers so much about about Lyme disease and how to fight it naturally.
+If you have or suspect you may have a chronic Lyme infection, I highly recommend you check out this free lyme disease healing video series!
+It offers so much about Lyme disease and how to fight it naturally.

 Infections can trigger autoimmune problems through what’s known as molecular mimicry.

 Basically, it means that the microbe causing your infection — a virus or bacteria — looks like your own body tissue to your immune system.